elabit/robotmk/DEVELOPMENT.md

 Robotmk uses [chag](https://raw.githubusercontent.com/mtdowling/chag/master/install.sh) to keep annotated tags and the CHANGELOG in sync.

+You can install chag using:

+    task setup:install-chag

 Examples:

-* Show entries of a special release: `chag contents --tag v1.0.2`
+* Show entries of a special release: `task ch:view VERSION=1.0.2`
-* Create a Changelog entry for the `Unreleased` section: `chag update 1.0.4`
+* Create a Changelog entry for the `Unreleased` section: `task ch:update VERSION=1.0.4`

 ### Github CLI tool